New BMW M2 design leaked: price, specs and release date

 New BMW M2 price and release date

-There’s no official word yet from BMW on when you’ll get to see the new M2 Coupe, though it’ll likely be unveiled in 2022.
-Depending on how early in the year it’s showcased, there’s a slim chance the M2 could go on sale before 2023, too.
+There’s no official word yet from BMW on when you’ll get to see the new M2 Coupe, though it’ll likely be unveiled in 2022 and go on sale shortly after.

 Prices are also being kept under wraps for now, but don’t be surprised if the new M2 ends up being a little dearer than the current car.
 Standard M2 Coupes could set you back more than £50,000 (that’s around £5,000 more than today’s M2) while high-performance Competition and CS variants will be pricier still.